Visiting The Gates of Hell, Turkmenistan; EVERYTHING You Need To Know!

-Turkmenistan is rich in natural gas, so for over forty years then been digging for more sources of natural gas.
+First off, what the hell is it?!
+Turkmenistan is rich in natural gas.
+For over forty years then been digging for more sources of natural gas.
 One day, four decades ago, a scientist dug a little too fast, and the crater was formed, collapsing in on a gas pocket.
-Natural gas doesn’t smell, humans add the smell so we can identify it later, so no-one knew there was any gas leakage so they moved on.
+Natural gas doesn’t smell, humans add the smell so we can identify it later.
+That meant no-one knew there was any gas leakage and they moved on to the next plot of land.
 Before long the camels and goats were dropping dead around the crater, and they worked out why.
-Gas was spewing out of the crater constantly, twenty four hours a day.
+Gas was spewing out of the crater constantly, twenty-four hours a day.

 The solution?
 They thought they’d light it, and burn the excess gas away to end the problem once and for all.
 So they did burn it, but they certainly didn’t end the problem.
 It’s a huge reserve of natural gas, and it’s been burning constantly for over forty years, burning lots of money with it.
 And so here we are.
 The Government has been trying to ‘plug’ it for years, so there’s no telling when the gas will run out, or the Government will work out a way to stop it, so get there soon if it’s on your bucket list.